 Considering the global traffic humans generate, one would assume that energy and transportation questions would be ranked top priority.
 Yet we are still riding on the same principles Nikola Tesla said were already outdated over a hundred years ago.
 The Transatlantic Railroad Tunnel was first discussed in the 19th century but never even considered again due to the cost factor and the lack of willingness to share it among the nations.
 Neither the technology nor the long term investments are the issues here.
 You could once ride an insane 380 km/h (new rec: 574,8 km/h) on a French high-speed commercial train but it required immense power.
 Some things just have to be put to rest like that TGV or the Concorde because over time priorities change and our number one priority is now efficiency.
 I am already looking forward to my first Hyperloop ride.

 The problem is that little has been accomplished in all these years because big oil kills new developments on the research level.
 Short haul flights are a disaster, as long as planes keep spitting it out like that and are booked in such numbers.
 The first electric car was a 6 seater and built in 1890.
 The most successful mass-produced e-car in the US, was the 1996 – 1999 EV-1 which was loved by its owners but then forcefully taken away by GM in such a manner, which you’d only expect from the Mafia.
 If bankers become politicians, politicians become managers and scientists become lobbyists, something is evidently and seriously wrong.
-It was Exxon’s own scientific team who tried to convince the bosses, that burning all that oil will inevitably and rather soon, in like 50 years, cause global warming to reach life threatening levels.
-This was in the 1960’s and those scientists shortly after either died or got rich.
+It was Exxon’s own scientific team who tried to convince the bosses that burning all that oil will inevitably and rather soon, in like 50 years, cause global warming to reach life threatening levels.
+This was in the 1960’s and those scientists shortly after either died or did very well.